2024 Best Computer Engineering Technology Schools in Indiana

 Computer Engineering Technology isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #181 in popularity out of 395 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual reviewed 4 schools in Indiana to determine which ones were the best for degree seekers in the field of computer engineering technology.
-Combined, these schools handed out 61 degrees in computer engineering technology to qualified students.
+When you put them all together, these colleges and universities awarded 59 degrees in computer engineering technology during the 2021-2022 academic year.

 Choosing a Great Computer Engineering Technology School